This tutorial outlines how to generate your own keys and certificates for your system.

 First and foremost a certificate binds a public-private key pair to an identity.
 To indicate which key to use to sign the certificate we use the

 Subject name / Issuer name

 Each certificate is identified with a subject name (the identity that is being signed) and an issuer name (the party doing the signing).
-In the case of a self-signed certificate only the issuer name is used.
+For self-signed certificates, only the issuer name is used.

 In case we want to name the issuer

 issuer_name=CN=myserver,O=myorganization,C=NL on the command-line.

-Note: If you want to use a space in one of the names you have to either escape it (
+Note: If you want to use a space in one of the names you have to either nullify it (

 issuer_name=CN=my\ server) or contain the entire argument in quotes (